b-venter/Matrix-Docker-install/README.md

 ```
 Now to install the coTURN container:
 `docker run -d --restart=unless-stopped --network=host --name=coturn -v /opt/coturn/turnserver.conf:/etc/turnserver.conf -v /opt/certs:/opt -v /opt/coturn/pcap:/tmp instrumentisto/coturn -c /etc/turnserver.conf`
- * This has no labels for Tarefik since we are not using Traefik to proxy anything for it.
+ * This has no labels for Traefik since we are not using Traefik to proxy anything for it.

 ### Integrate with SYNAPSE
 `sudo vi /opt/matrix/synapse/homeserver.yaml`